 Advice from Mutual Fund Distributors

 SEBI regulates that mutual fund distributors can offer only ‘incidental advice’.
 Investors believe (or are led to believe) that the distributors offer comprehensive advice.
 Many of the distributors mention advice as a specific value that they provide.
-In a situation where the investors abide by the advice, the distributors had an upper hand in guiding where the investments happen.
+In a situation where the investors abide by the advice, the distributors has an upper hand in guiding where the investments happen.
 In the past, factors like entry load, opaque commissions, upfront commissions, etc caused conflicts of interest to the distributors.
 They gain more if investors switched from fund to fund.
-These have been eliminated now.
+These have been eliminated now and there are fewer areas of conflict of interest.
 For focusing on the larger issue of costs, let us assume that there are no conflict of interest faced by a mutual fund distributor.
 Let us also ignore the fact that many distributors provide advice far beyond the spirit of ‘incremental advice’ that SEBI allows.
 FAQs on SEBI (Investment Advisers) Regulations, 2013 states this:

 What does ‘incidental activity’ mean with respect of distributor of mutual fund?